The Clear Edge

 Time leverage trades effort for output:

-• Eliminate low-value work (free 8 hours weekly)
+• Eliminate low-value work (free 8 hours weekly).

-• Automate repetitive tasks (systems do the work)
+• Automate repetitive tasks (systems do the work).

-• Optimize high-value work (same hours, better results)
+• Optimize high-value work (same hours, better results).

-• Delegate documented processes (people multiply your hours)
+• Delegate documented processes (people multiply your hours).

 Money leverage trades capital for output:

-• Buy software (tools do the work faster)
+• Buy software (tools do the work faster).

-• Hire contractors (specialists deliver expertise)
+• Hire contractors (specialists deliver expertise).

-• Outsource non-core work (free strategic hours)
+• Outsource non-core work (free strategic hours).

-• Purchase coaching/consulting (accelerate learning)
+• Purchase coaching/consulting (accelerate learning).

 Why precision matters: Time leverage requires time investment upfront.
 Money leverage requires profit margin and cash flow.
 Using the wrong one for your constraint wastes months and burns resources.

-Common Leverage Misconceptions
+Common Time vs Money Leverage Misconceptions For $30K–$100K/Month Founders

 Misconception 1: “Time leverage is free.”

-Wrong: Time leverage costs time.
-Documenting processes, building systems, and creating automation—all require 20-60 hours upfront.
-You’re trading current time for future time savings.
-Not free.
-Front-loaded investment.
+• Documenting processes, building systems, and creating automation—all require 20–60 hours upfront.

 Misconception 2: “Money leverage is faster.”